plone/buildout.coredev/docs/git.rst

 --------

-Another great feature of DVCS is cheap branching, i.e. branching in git is effortless and really useful.
+Another great feature of DVCS is cheap branching, i.e. branching in Git is effortless and really useful.
 As it's no longer too much effort to branch, there is no need to always work on the master branch.
 A developer can branch easily for each fix/feature.